Experian IdentityWorks Identity Theft Protection Plans and Pricing for 2025

 • What’s the difference between IdentityWorks, Complete ID, and ProtectMyID?

 All of these are identity theft protection services from Experian.
-However, only IdentityWorks is available to all customers.
-Complete ID is an exclusive option for Costco members, while ProtectMyID is only available to AAA members.
+However, only IdentityWorks is active and available to all customers.
+Complete ID was an exclusive option for Costco members, while ProtectMyID was only available to AAA members.

 • Why do I need to cover all three major credit bureaus?